ax-llm/ax/README.md

 ![llama-small](https://github.com/dosco/llm-client/assets/832235/b959fdd6-c723-49b1-9fb9-bf879e75c147)

-## Build LLM workflows with prompt signatures
+## Build with prompt signatures

 LLMClient is an easy to use library build around "Prompt Signatures" from the `Stanford DSP` paper.
 This library will automatically generate efficient and typed prompts from prompt signatures like `question:string -> answer:string`.

 Build powerful workflows using components like RAG, ReAcT, Chain of Thought, Function calling, Agents, etc all built on prompt signatures and easy to compose together to build whatever you want.
+Using prompt signatures automatically gives you the ability to fine tune your prompt programs using optimizers.
+Tune with a larger model and have your program run efficiently on a smaller model.
+The tuning here is not the traditional model tuning but what we call prompt tuning.

 ## Why use LLMClient?

 - Support for various LLMs and Vector DBs
 - Prompts auto-generated from simple signatures
-- Multi-Hop RAG, ReAcT, CoT, Function Calling, Agents and more
+- Multi-Hop RAG, ReAcT, CoT, Function Calling and more
+- Build Agents that can call other agents
+- Automatic prompt tuning using optimizers
 - Almost zero-dependencies

 ## Whats a prompt signature?